pycurl/pycurl/INSTALL.rst

   OpenSSL.
 - ``--with-ssl``: legacy alias for ``--with-openssl``.
-- ``--avoid-stdio``: on Windows, a process and each library it is using may be linked to its own version of the C runtime (msvcrt).
+- ``--avoid-stdio``: on Windows, a process and each library it is using may be linked to its own version of the C runtime (MSVCRT).
   FILE pointers from one C runtime may not be passed to another C runtime.
   This option prevents direct passing of FILE pointers from Python to libcurl, thus permitting Python and libcurl to be linked against different C runtimes.